Should I go to university?

 What if I don’t have a particular career in mind?

 Remember, university is about learning.
 You’ll learn about your subject, you’ll learn more about yourself and where you might want to go in life, and you’ll learn transferable skills that will apply to most future careers.
-If you’re seventeen in 2022, your working life will probably end in about 2070.
 There are jobs you could have that might not even exist yet!
 A ‘job for life’ is an old idea, and you’re likely to have several roles in several fields during your career.
 Most courses will teach you critical thinking, good presentation, teamwork, time management and leadership that you can apply to any workplace.
 A degree can prepare you for a future that you haven’t even decided on yet.

 What else does university offer?